pyOpenSci/pyopensci.github.io/_posts/2020-05-08-helping-scientists-move-from-novice-intermediate-Python.md

 At the end of the session, one of our group members told me it was helpful, but asked me if I could point her to examples of real research projects, so she could get a better idea of what code in our field looks like.
+Full disclosure: she was asking about Matlab code, which I would say is particularly prevalent in neuroscience.
+But it quickly dawned on me that I couldn't even give a good answer for Python.

 It really bothered me that I couldn't give a good answer to that question.
 I think I have a good idea of *why* I couldn't.
 I'm no expert.
-In terms of writing research code, I would describe myself now as somewhere between "novice" and "competent practitioner"
+More precisely, I would describe myself now as somewhere between "competent practitioner" and "expert", to borrow terms used by the Carpentries.
 ![The Carpentries skill level](https://carpentries.github.io/instructor-training/fig/skill-level.svg) I develop a software library, and a handful of related tools, and I have a couple papers in progress where I have